amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 The result of distortion correction on road images (test1.jpg) is shown :
 ![alt text][image2]

+The above figure is an example of an original and undistorted image. (e.g. test1.jpg).
+Note that the position of white car in undistorted image is further back after correcting distortion.
+See line13-25 in ```undistort_img.py```, which mainly applies cv2.undistort() after loading camera matrix and distortion coefficients.

 **4. Using perspective transformation to rectify binary image ("birds-eye view")**